-In the Color inspector, click Options, and choose Swap colors.
+In the Color inspector, click the Additional color preferences button , and choose Swap colors.
 This swaps the Old color (the current main or secondary color) and the New color (which has been chosen in the color selection area).

 If you choose a color that is outside of the printer gamut, Corel PHOTO-PAINT allows you to replace it with a similar color that is in the printer's gamut.
-For more information, see "To replace an out-of-gamut color with a reproducible color" on page 179.
+For more information, see "To replace an out-of-gamut color with a reproducible color" on page 191.